Highlights

 - Taking high levels of the omega-3 fats DHA and EPA (460 mg EPA and 380 mg DHA in two large trials) was associated with reduced risk of cardiovascular disease and possibly cancer

-This is one of the most common supplements taken by people besides a daily multivitamin.
-It turns out that there is now clinical evidence that it actually is associated with lowering heart attack and cardiovascular deaths.
+One of the most common supplements taken by people besides a daily multivitamin.
+Clinical evidence indicates that Omega-3 fat intake is associated with lowering heart attack and cardiovascular deaths.

 Omega-3 fatty acids are so-called long chain polyunsaturated fatty acids that our bodies cannot make.
 So we need to take these in from food or supplements.
 But why should we take these omega-3 fatty acids?
 What is the benefit?
 Large scale clinical trials have now shown that raising blood levels of two Omega three fatty acids: EPA and DHA are associated with reduced risk of certain chronic diseases, specifically cardiovascular disease and possibly cancer.
 With that brief introduction I will jump right into the clinical evidence.

-Too early clinical studies from 1989 and 1999 supported the hypothesis that omega-3 fatty acids are protective against a range of cardiovascular disease.
-A Japanese study from 2007 furthet supported the evidence that omega-3 fatty acids reduce the risk of heart disease in particular in people with a history of coronary artery disease.
-However, since that time there were several trials that failed to show positive cardiovascular outcomes from Omega-3 supplementation.
+Two early clinical studies from 1989 and 1999 supported the hypothesis that omega-3 fatty acids are protective against a range of cardiovascular disease.
+A Japanese study from 2007 further demonstrated that omega-3 fatty acids reduce the risk of heart disease in particular in people with a history of coronary artery disease.
+However, there were also several trials that failed to show positive cardiovascular outcomes from Omega-3 supplementation.

 So the natural question is: what does it mean for me?
 How much should I take daily?